-Space is limited for each session and the application deadline is June 6, 2017.
+Space is limited and the registration deadline is June 8 or when camp is full.

 Children will have a variety of opportunities to explore the different buildings and learn about their use and history, including but not limited to:

-Our very popular last day afternoon will include time for the family to visit the village, with their child dressed in old-fashioned clothes from our costume room, as the tour guide in the village.
+This is very popular!
+On our last day, in the afternoon, we will include time for the family to visit the village.
+Their child will be dressed in old-fashioned clothes from our costume room and act as the tour guide in the village.